Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-iframe.md

 The iframe variant is generally available to service providers, but can only be used when the service provider has an active authentication of the end-user, i.e. already knows who the user is before starting the flow.
 This means, that the flow must not be started solely on the MitID UUID or CPR from the end-user without any form of authentication and validation of this.
 As an example, you could have some authentication with a local user from which you have a preregistered MitID UUID in your database, which then can be used to initiate the MitID reauthentication flow.

-## Nets eID Broker MitID iframe protocol
+## Signaturgruppen Broker MitID iframe protocol

-Overall, the flow will be handled by server-to-server API calls for initializing the flow and retrieving the signed ID token as well as setting up an iframe and communicating with Nets eID Broker through the iframe using cross-document messaging.
+Overall, the flow will be handled by server-to-server API calls for initializing the flow and retrieving the signed ID token as well as setting up an iframe and communicating with Signaturgruppen Broker through the iframe using cross-document messaging.

 The following sequence diagram illustrates the overall flow.